20 Nigerian Spices, Herbs, & Seasoning in Nigeria

 It goes well with steak, poultry, fish, lamb, and various vegetables and has a nutty, fragrant flavor

 What herb has the greatest potency?
 What is the most powerful herb?

 The most potent herb on the earth is unquestionably turmeric.
 It is mostly grown in India, China, and Indonesia and belongs to the ginger family.

-It contains a number of substances with therapeutic potential.
-For instance, curcumin, a potent antioxidant found in turmeric, increases the body’s own antioxidant enzymes.
+It contains several substances with therapeutic potential.
+For instance, curcumin, a potent antioxidant found in turmeric, increases the body’s antioxidant enzymes.